WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

   <tr>
    <td><code>code_of_conduct</code>
    </td>
-   <td>The data controller may follow a code of conduct which sets the proper application of privacy regulation taking into account specific features within a sector.
-The code of conduct shall reference the name of the code of conduct and with a public accessible reference.
+   <td>The data controller may follow a code of conduct which sets the proper application of privacy regulation, taking into account specific features within a sector.
+The code of conduct shall reference the name of the code of conduct and provide a public accessible reference.
    </td>
   </tr>
   <tr>
    <td><code>event []</code>
    </td>
-   <td>Encapsulates the data agreement lifecyle event data.
+   <td>Encapsulation of the data agreement lifecyle event data.
 For e.g. Data Agreement Offer, Accept, Reject, Terminate etc.
    </td>
   </tr>
   <tr>